px39n/adjustment_pipeline/README.md

 So it is not allowed to share without permission unless its in trust list  ( I may share after it becomes perfect)

-Current Trust List: (Sama, YASSINE, Jawher, 柏林约饭组)
+Current Trust List: (Sama, YASSINE, Jawher, 柏林HPYF组)